antilou86/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map will return a new array with your specified changes on each item within, .forEach will mutate each item in an existing array.

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function that is part of a class, or is considered a property of an object.  this is cool because a method can be inherited throughout classes.

 3. What is closure?
+I think of closure in terms of scope. it is javascripts way of sectioning off blocks of code and limiting a function's access to other blocks with {curly braces}. a function can access variable definitions within it's own curly braces, and the braces of the block it was created in, and nothing more. furthermore, a function can't reach in to another function's code block from the outside.

 4. Describe the four rules of the 'this' keyword.

-5. Why do we need super() in an extended class?
+_window binding - when use in the global scope 'this' means all of javascript.
+_implicit binding- refers to whichever function or object it is called in. for example - in myArray if i ran a function containing 'this.map' 'this' would refer to myArray.
+_new binding- used in constructor functions as a way to pass properties up a class chain.  in each class it refers to the class that is currently instantiated
+_explicit binding- altering the current meaning of 'this' in an object using  .call or .apply (WHAT IS THE MEANING OF THIS?!)

+5. Why do we need super() in an extended class? super() is what acts as your .call prototype, and passes any new property definitions up the class chain. without it, any new methods/functions created in the parent class wouldnt work when called on a child class because the parent doesnt have access to the properties within the child.

 ## Project Set up